 |Suitability:||Vets, Vet Nurses, Vet Students, Vet Nurse Students, Non-Vets|

-Negombo, Sri Lanka
+Wennappuwa, Sri Lanka

-£525 participation fee for 2 weeks campaign participation + £350 project contribution
+£610 participation fee for 2 weeks campaign participation + £350 project contribution

 Please read our fundraising guidelines and Terms & Conditions to get more information about fundraising for Mission Rabies.
-You will be responsible to book your own flights to and from Colombo, Sri Lanka, but we will gladly assist you with this process.
+You will be responsible for booking your own flights to and from Colombo, Sri Lanka, but we will gladly assist you with this process.
 A portion of your contribution is used to support the running of the day-to-day operations of this programme, including the in-country Volunteer Coordinator.
 You will also be responsible for covering the costs of your visa, insurance and travel vaccinations.
 Please read through our Volunteer Information in the Resources section of the homepage to get more information about the structure of our volunteer programmes.

 Select the project block you wish to apply for

 Upon arrival in Sri Lanka, you will be picked up from Colombo Airport by a Mission Rabies representative and brought to your accommodation in the coastal town of Negombo.
 Here you will be welcomed by our core staff and meet the rest of the volunteers- spend the evening recuperating and getting to know your fellow members of team Sri Lanka 2019!
 The following day you will get a full briefing on what to expect from the next 2 weeks, alongside training on how to use our data collection App.

 Using the App, you will help to collect data on every dog vaccinated to ensure we reach our target coverage and to obtain further data about the dog population that will help Mission Rabies have a sustainable impact in the area.